yoid2000/syndiffix-paper-tests/README.md

-Code for testing syndiffix vulnerabilities, for the syndiffix paper zzzz
+Code for testing syndiffix vulnerabilities, for the syndiffix paper.

 ### Basic data prep